Six Flags St. Louis: Areas and attractions

 Six Flags St. Louis is divided into eight themed sections, all of which were added after the park's opening or renamed.
 The park is laid out in a "Duell loop", a design concept that was often used by park designer Randall Duell.

 1904 World's Fair

 1904 World's Fair is the main area of the park, named after the Louisiana Purchase Exposition in St. Louis, which ran from April 30 to December 1, 1904.
-The area features the "Mall of the Mid-Americas", a shopping mall complex that features many foods introduced or present at the fair, as well as buildings themed to the time period of the early 1900s.
-The area was previously named "Missouri" from the park's opening until 1994 season.
+The area features the "Mall of the Mid-Americas", a shopping mall that features foods introduced or served at the fair, as well as early-1900s-themed buildings.
+The area was named "Missouri" until 1994.

 Gateway to the West

 Gateway to the West is themed after the old colonial times of the state of Missouri, and features many references to locales and people that have lived in the state.
 The area opened in 1993, taking over a part of what was formerly the Missouri section of the park.